 The 3 to 5 year old classroom will remain open during most periods of perceived inclement weather.
-Given the mild climate of Victoria it is unlikely that extreme weather/temperature fluctuations will occur.
+Given the mild climate of Victoria, it is unlikely that extreme weather/temperature fluctuations will occur.
 However, in the event of extreme weather conditions, the MFRC and CFB Esquimalt reserve the right to close the daycare.
 Every effort will be made to contact parents/guardians.
+Closure of the childcare programs may happen during power outages due to lack of light and heat.